Suburb overview

 Run the numbers on a Grange property

-Create free account →Grange enters 2026 with a demographic tailwind — household incomes 89% above the Queensland suburb median of $90,298 and a population of 4,615 give it the depth and purchasing power to outperform the wider QLD market over the next 12–18 months.
-Rental coverage runs at ~77% of the typical mortgage ($1,993/month rent vs $2,600/month repayment), leaving a manageable top-up for most investors.
-The EquitySight investment score of 88/100 places Grange in the top tier of Australian suburbs we profile, and overall investor sentiment is constructive heading into the second half of 2026.
+Grange enters 2026 with a demographic tailwind — household incomes 89% above the Queensland suburb median of $90,298 and a population of 4,615 give it the depth and purchasing power to outperform the wider QLD market over the next 12–18 months.
+At the 2021 Census, rental coverage ran at ~77% of the typical mortgage ($1,993/month rent vs $2,600/month repayment), leaving a manageable top-up for most investors.
+Verify against current rents and rates.
+Overall investor sentiment for Grange is constructive heading into the second half of 2026, based on its income, rent and mortgage profile relative to the Queensland median.

-Grange scores 88/100 on our EquitySight investment framework — a strong rating.
-That score is driven by a population of 4,615, median household income of $170,456/year and median weekly rent of $460.
-Whether it fits your portfolio depends on whether you are targeting cash flow, capital growth, or a value-add renovation — all three are scored with suburb-specific numbers elsewhere on this page.
+Whether Grange suits you depends on your strategy, but the fundamentals are concrete: a population of 4,615, a median household income of $170,456/year and median weekly rent of $460.
+Weigh those against your goal — cash flow, capital growth, or a value-add renovation — each of which we break down with suburb-specific ABS numbers elsewhere on this page.

-The main demand drivers in Grange are proximity to Brisbane (5 km), an above-state-median household income of $170,456/year, a dwelling mix that is 78% separate houses, roughly 1 schools and 2 parks within the catchment.
-Together these shape both owner-occupier and tenant demand and are the factors we weight most heavily in the suburb's investment score.
+The main demand drivers in Grange are proximity to Brisbane (5 km), an above-state-median household income of $170,456/year, a dwelling mix that is 78% separate houses.
+Together these shape both owner-occupier and tenant demand.

 Grange has a usual resident population of approximately 4,615, compared with a Queensland suburb median of 5,474 — placing it in the lower half of the state's suburbs by size.
 Population is the clearest proxy for market depth: more residents mean more transactions and typically a shorter average days-on-market on resale.